-Vitamins and minerals are vital micronutrients that contribute to every aspect of an infant’s growth, from the immune system and nervous system to bone formation and energy metabolism.
+Vitamins and minerals are vital micronutrients that contribute to every aspect of an little one’s growth, from the immune system and nervous system to bone formation and energy metabolism.
 In the early months of life, these nutrients are required in precise quantities.
 Too little can lead to inadequate growth, while too much can cause adverse effects.

-Key Vitamins in Infant Formula
+Key Vitamins in Little One's Formula

 Vitamin A